Monsterlud/KitchenCounter/README.md

 ![kitchencounter_logo](images/kc_logo.png)
 # KitchenCounter+
 This was a class project at WGU.
-Although I learned quite a bit during the development of this app, I acknowledge that this is spaghetti code at it's most delicious and most carbo-loaded.
-I plan on taking another wack at this after I finish GrooveStock.
+Although I learned quite a bit during the development of this app, I acknowledge that this is spaghetti code in all of it's carbo-loaded glory.
+I plan on taking another stab at this after I finish GrooveStock.

 **KitchenCounter+** is team-oriented inventory, request, and order system for food service organizations.
 Using Android tablets, the entire kitchen team can use